-Mangal Pandey was the first freedom fighter of India.
-Mangal Pandey was born on 19 July 1827 in Nagwa, Ballia, Uttar Pradesh to a Bhumihar Brahmin family.
-He is widely seen in India as one of its first freedom fighters.
-The Indian government has issued postage stamps commemorating him as freedom fighter and his life and actions have been adapted to the silver screen.
+Mangal Pandey was born on 19 July 1827 in Nagwa, Ballia, Uttar Pradesh into a Bhumihar Brahmin family.
+He is widely seen as one of its first freedom fighters in India.
+The Government of India has issued postage stamps commemorating him as a freedom fighter and his life and works have been adapted to the silver screen.